NoSleepTillLambos/TheNaughtySailor/README.md

 ![image2](assets/mockups/fetch.JPG)

-<h3 style="font-weight:bold"> 🏆 Users can discover newly listed competitions, read up about them and their requirements and enter from there</h3>
-<h3 style="font-weight:bold"> 🔎 Users can search for their desired competition if they don't see one they are interested in entering straight away</h3>
+**🏆 Users can discover newly listed competitions, read up about them and their requirements and enter from there** **🔎 Users can search for their desired competition if they don't see one they are interested in entering straight away**

 ### Feature 2